giacbrd/SmartPipeline/docs/usage.rst

 Setting and running the pipeline
 --------------------------------

-Once you have your set of stages you can add them in sequence to a Pipeline instance.
+Once you have your set of stages you can add them in sequence to a Pipeline instance that behave as a "builder".
 :meth:`.Pipeline.append_stage` is the main method for adding stages to a pipeline, it must define their unique names and eventually their concurrency.
 The ``concurrency`` parameter is default to 0, a stage is concurrent when the value is 1 or greater.